"Architecture must seek to acheive harmony between the man-made and the natural environment"

 is therefore the creativity, the vision, and the meaningfulness that define the outcome.
 Well built does not mean well designed nor does it mean that the building will in fact perform according to the demands placed against it.
 It certainly does not mean that the outcome reflects the best possible choice, for the long term.
 And herein lies the issue.

 Too much have we fallen into the trap of building simply for the now, producing structures and spaces that usher in obsolescence at a tremendous pace and are effectively a copy-pasting of antiquated formulas that are no longer relevant or applicable.
 In effect, we have removed Architecture from the equation and in so doing, we are ensuring that our legacy will ultimately be replaced by meaningless structures, void of any significance or appeal.
 Moreover, by taking the craft out of the equation, we are progressively shifting the economic burden that these poorly conceived buildings will come to impose on those living in them or those forced to inherit the problems they cause.

 At Renwick, we see Architecture as a passion and recognize the enormous role it plays in defining our lives.
 We appreciate Architecture as having paramount importance in the development of our urban and even suburban landscapes.
-Whether related to the preservation and restoration of historic buildings, or the careful matching of current and long term needs with meaningful deisgn we strive for the develoment of buildings and of spaces that will enhance our communities and our environments - respecting all that is important about how we work, how we live and how we spend time with those important to us.
+Whether related to the preservation and restoration of historic buildings, or the careful matching of current and long term needs with meaningful design, we strive for the development of buildings and of spaces that will enhance our communities and our environments.
+Central to this is a deep respect for how we work, how we live and how we spend time with those important to us